• Musical Theatre student singing

 STEP 5

-You will be contacted in early October regarding the outcome of your application and whether we are able to meet with you at a call-back session.
-You will be provided with an opportunity to notify us of the best available date and time for your interview/ call back, either face to face or via zoom.
+You will be contacted in early November regarding the outcome of your application and whether we are able to meet with you at a callback session.
+You will be provided with an opportunity to notify us of the best available date and time for your interview/callback, either face-to-face or via Zoom.
+To assist with your planning, we will publish suggested dates and times on the course page.

-• There are no application fees for the 2023 applicants.
+• There are no application fees for 2024 applicants.

-• Applications for NIDA's diploma level courses (that commence in 2023) close 30th September 5:00pm (AEST).
-NIDA may not be able to accept applications after this date or late applicants may be required to pay a late submission fee of $75.00.
+• Applications for 2024 intake of Diploma of Stage and Screen Performance and Diploma of Musical Theatre close on 18 September 2023 and Diploma of Screen and Media (Specialist Make-up Services) and Diploma of Live Production and Technical Services close on Monday 30 October 2023.
+NIDA may not be able to accept applications after this date, and late applicants may be required to pay a late submission fee of $75.00.

 • There are a limited number of places available in each of our diploma courses.
 Selection is based on merit; not all applicants who meet the published entry requirements will receive a study offer.

-• All applicants are required to review the course information, including the schedule of tuition fees, published on the course page on our website.
+• All applicants are required to review the course information, including the schedule of tuition fees, published on the course page.

 • It is not possible to provide applicants with individual written or oral feedback on their audition.